 Propionaldehyde (a.k.a.
 Propanal) is a low-boiling, colorless, flammable liquid with a sharp, suffocating odor.
 It is found in vegetables such as onions, in cheese and other dairy products, and as an active ingredient in coffee beans, contributing to the aroma of coffee.
 Propionaldehyde is highly reactive, and is employed primarily as a chemical intermediate to prepare C3 and C6 compounds.
 It is generally produced by hydroformylation of ethylene.
 It is completely miscible with organic solvents such as alcohols, ether, and benzene, while its solubility in water decreases at elevated temperature.

-Intratec offers professional, easy-to-understand reports examining Propionaldehyde production.
+Intratec offers professional, easy-to-understand reports examining Propionaldehyde production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).